jeff1evesque/machine-learning/README.md

 ### Contributing

-Please refer to the [style guide](https://github.com/jeff1evesque/machine-learning/wiki/Contributing), when submitting a pull request.
+Please adhere to the [styleguide](https://github.com/jeff1evesque/machine-learning/wiki/Contributing), when contributing code.
+Pull requests that deviate from the [styleguide](https://github.com/jeff1evesque/machine-learning/wiki/Contributing), could be labelled as `invalid`, and closed.

 ##Preconfiguration